 Medaille College (Buffalo, New York) is leaving the Allegheny Mountain Collegiate Conference to join the Empire 8 starting with the 2022-23 season.
 Despite the name, the Empire 8 will be at 10 members when Medaille College joins.

-Mills College – based in Oakland, California – announced they would no longer be a degree-granting institution.
+Mills College – based in Oakland, California – announced it would no longer be a degree-granting institution.
 Instead, they will focus on research after the 2022-23 academic year.
 Mills is a member of the Division 3 Coast to Coast Conference.

 Southwestern University (Georgetown, Texas) announced a move from the American Southwest Conference to the Southern Athletic Association in a football-only move starting with the 2023-24 academic year.
 They will be the tenth football member of the SAA when they join in 2023 and will have some company as an affiliate member.
-Trinity University (San Antonio) is has been an affiliate member in football since 2017.
+Trinity University (San Antonio) has been an affiliate member in football since 2017.

 SUNY Maritime will leave the Eastern Collegiate Football Conference to become members of the New England Women’s and Men’s Athletic Conference.
 They will join the NEWMAC starting with the 2023-24 season.